open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

     :align: center
     :alt: ONIX Headstage-64 v1.1.

-Data Link Serializaiton
+Data Link Serialization
 **********************************
-For details on data serialiation and headstage gateware, have a look at the :ref:`serialization` page, which describes how coax headstages operatate in general terms.
+For details on data serialization and headstage gateware, have a look at the :ref:`serialization` page, which describes how coax headstages operate in general terms.
 Headstage-64 has the following coaxial link properties:

 .. table::